 The Company pledged a deposit in the amount of NIS 70,000 (approximately \$20) to secure a bank guarantee issued in favor of a lease agreement.
-The deposit is presented in the balance sheet as a non-current asset under "Prepaid expenses and other long-term assets".
+In addition, the Company pledged a deposit in the amount of \$15 in favor of a bank guarantee for a credit card issued.
+The deposits are presented in the consolidated balance sheets as a non-current asset under "Prepaid expenses and other long-term assets".

-NOTE 8 - SHAREHOLDERS' EQUITY
+NOTE 9 - SHAREHOLDERS' EQUITY